Insights in your inbox

 Let your employees take ownership

 Micromanaging is a common problem for many organizations, with 79% of employees saying they’ve experienced it.
-Not only is it an inefficient way of managing, but it makes workers feel disheartened, frustrated, or unmotivated — depending on how the individual responds.
+Not only is it an inefficient way of managing tasks and projects, but it also leads to a sense of disheartenment, frustration, or lack of motivation among employees.
+This can result in decreased productivity, increased levels of stress, and a negative impact on overall team morale, ultimately affecting the company’s bottom line and employee retention rates.

-It can be challenging for some managers to detach themselves if they know or suspect an employee could make a mistake, but in the long run, it’s usually best for employees to learn from their errors.
-Over time, they’ll become more competent and accountable — and far more engaged with their work.
+It can be challenging for some managers to detach themselves if they know or suspect an employee could make a mistake.
+However, in the long run, it’s usually best for employees to learn from their errors as it fosters growth and development.
+Over time, this approach helps individuals become more competent, accountable, and significantly more engaged with their work, leading to a more productive and successful team dynamic.

 Offer opportunities